For the past few years, I’ve been using Bluehost for my online projects.

 I love Bluehost for my long-term projects like authority niche sites.
 These are sites I see running for 5 – 10 years and likely continue scaling.
 I want a hosting provider I can trust and handle the traffic load when some of the site’s content go viral – Bluehost does this for me.

 I love HostGator for smaller, niche projects.
 This includes building an Exact Match Domain website.
 Or, if I want something easy to register an email.
 Or, making minimal websites for fun.
-HostGator does it for me because they’re cheap – these are projects I don’t want to fully invest, I don’t want to spend big.
+HostGator does it for me because they’re cheap – these are projects I don’t want to fully invest, and I don’t want to spend big.

 Bluehost is one of the biggest hosting providers for good reason.
 They have tons of customers and that revenue lets them continually improve their services.
 Sometimes the popular choice is the right choice.